SelinaMusuta/DJ_Finder/UserStories.md

 UserStories.md

-1) As a dj, I want to connect with other women identified djs so that I can build relationships
+1) As a dj, I want to connect with other women identified djs so that I can build relationships.

 2) As a dj, I want to more clients to find me so that I can grow my business.